tizianocappai/create-nft-with-js/README.md

-# Create NFT with JS
+# Create NFT with JS & Solidity

 this is a step by step guide on how to create an **NFT** using javascript from scratch